 I also include “The Red Sari”, a dramatized biography of the great Indian politician Sonia Gandhi, and “Widow Basquiat,” a book of short anecdotes about artist and psychiatrist Suzzane Mallouk.
-It should be noted that the action of these last two books, partially in the first and entirely in the second, is underpinned by the relationship that these two women have with two men: Sonia Gandhi is the widow of Rajiv Gandhi, Suzzane Mallouk was the girlfriend by Jean-Michel Basquiat.
+It should be noted that the action of these last two books, partially in the first and entirely in the second, is underpinned by the relationship that these two women have with two men: Sonia Gandhi is the widow of Rajiv Gandhi, Suzzane Mallouk was Jean-Michel Basquiat’s girlfriend.

 Seven women among more than one hundred and ten men: I challenge anyone to find a gender disparity more pronounced than the one hidden in my library.
 This discovery is downright embarrassing to me, and it makes me feel somewhat hypocritical when I claim to have a balanced view of this world.
-When 95% of the voices you hear in these books tell you what reality is only for half the planet, aren’t you forgetting something important?
+When 95% of the voices you hear in these books tell you what reality is for only half the planet, aren’t you forgetting something important?
 Sure, I’m only talking about the characters in these biographies, not the authors of these and other books on my shelves.
-And yet, something tells me that if I put to the task of discerning their gender, I would find more men than female authors.
+And yet, something tells me that if I set out to discern their gender, I would find more male than female authors.

 The most curious thing about all this is that I would never have spotted this grotesque disparity if I had not taken the trouble to catalogue all those books in the first place.
 As the list of books grew on my computer, I felt that my unconscious was detecting that something was wrong, but I did not know exactly what it was.
 It was only until I got to an old edition of “Parallel Lives” that the veil was lifted.
 This, a 1921 edition, translated the title of Plutarco’s work as “Vidas de Varones Ilustres”, something like “Lives of Illustrious Men”.
 The Spanish word “Varones” may not have an English translation that conveys the same tone, but it is one that in Spanish accentuates a strong masculine characteristic.